apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/testing.md

 These filesystem bindings must be defined in an XML configuration file, usually `hadoop-common-project/hadoop-common/src/test/resources/contract-test-options.xml`.
-This file is excluded should not be checked in.
+This file is excluded and should not be checked in.

 ### ftp://